Gera1313/GiveEasy/README.md

 ### Features

 - User authentication for fundraiser creators and donors.
 - GraphQL for managing fundraisers and donations.
+REST API?
 - Integration with Stripe for donations.
 - Admin panel to review and approve fundraisers. (maybe)
 - Responsive UI to allow users to easily browse fundraisers.